ogeagla/clj-hypercomplex/README.md

 ## Usage

-Here's an example of using `clj-hypercomplex` to demonstrate that the quaternions are associative for some fixed values:
+Here's an example of using `hypercomplex` to demonstrate that the quaternions are associative for some fixed values:

 ```clojure
 (:require [hypercomplex.core :refer :all]